When is the Best Time to Tell Someone About Your Stoma?

 Redondo

-I don't usually say anything but it's kind of on a need to know basis.
+I don't usually say anything, but it's kind of on a need-to-know basis.
 However, sometimes I will tell people as a matter of fact.
-I have accepted this over the last 50 years and I figure if I tell people who see how well I am doing and adjusted to it that it might just help them or someone they know if they ever told that they need one.
+I have accepted this over the last 50 years, and I figure if I tell people who see how well I am doing and adjusted to it, that it might just help them or someone they know if they are ever told that they need one.

 RockyB

-From my very limited experience, just intimate relationships with 2 women since 2015 when I acquired my stoma it is not an issue at all for women.
-Sadly some males may have an issue for obvious reasons, we are more superficial and overall not as empathetic as the fairer sex.
-Of course there's exceptions to that generalization for both sexes.
-I agree with some who say that the less you make of it the less anyone else will think of it being an issue.
+From my very limited experience, just intimate relationships with 2 women since 2015 when I acquired my stoma, it is not an issue at all for women.
+Sadly, some males may have an issue for obvious reasons; we are more superficial and overall not as empathetic as the fairer sex.
+Of course, there are exceptions to that generalization for both sexes.
+I agree with some who say that the less you make of it, the less anyone else will think of it being an issue.

 As to when to share or show that you have a stoma, I have this thought that the best time would be when you are naked.
 Not necessarily as in right before being intimate but just being naked to show it for the first time.
-Follow me on this, a guy seeing a naked woman for the first time in a new relationship may likely miss you even having a stoma/pouch as there is much more interesting things in his mind to be focusing on.
-Go ahead men try to tell me I'm not right on that.
-And from my limited knowledge of women it is similar for them, you are naked in front of them for the first time, they are not gonna focus on your stoma, trust me.
+Follow me on this, a guy seeing a naked woman for the first time in a new relationship may likely miss you even having a stoma/pouch as there are much more interesting things in his mind to be focusing on.
+Go ahead, men, try to tell me I'm not right on that.
+And from my limited knowledge of women, it is similar for them; you are naked in front of them for the first time, they are not gonna focus on your stoma, trust me.